-Situated in a rolling pastoral in a Goochland County setting overlooking the James River, Bolling Island’s plantation residence is a much-evolved structure whose earliest portion, a section of the east wing, dates from about 1771.
+Situated in a rolling pastoral setting overlooking the James River in Goochland County, Bolling Island’s plantation residence is a much-evolved structure whose earliest portion, a section of the east wing, dated from about 1771.
 The central brick core was built between 1800 and 1810.
 The entire house was given its present appearance through a substantial remodeling carried out between 1820 and 1835 by Thomas Bolling, son of Col. William Bolling of Bolling Hall.
 Thomas Bolling gave the house the look of a Classical Revival villa by installing triple-hung sash and adding the portico with its Chinese lattice railing.
 An orangery was added to the east wing.
 The resulting composition has the Palladian-type tripartite scheme popularized in the region by Thomas Jefferson.
 Along with its three remaining dependencies, Bolling Island preserves an image of a prosperous early-19th-century family seat of the Virginia Piedmont.
+A devastating fire destroyed the original east wing in 2003, and it was rebuilt on the existing footprint in 2004.

 Many properties listed in the registers are private dwellings and are not open to the public, however many are visible from the public right-of-way.
 Please be respectful of owner privacy.